 Caffeine is the world’s most popular psychoactive drug.
 It’s also one of the most addictive substances in the world.
 Almost two thirds of American adults drink coffee on a daily basis.
 Other forms or caffeine intake are through tea, energy drinks, soft drinks, chocolate, weight-loss pills or supplements.

-Caffeine blocks the effect of a chemical in the brain which is involved in making you sleepy; adenosine.
+One of the most important effects that caffeine has on the brain is that it blocks the effect of adenosine; a chemical which is involved in making you sleepy.
 Normally, when adenosine builds up during the day and reaches a certain concentration in the brain, it will cause our heart rate to drop, and to make us feel tired.
 It’s our cue to get some sleep.
 Caffeine blocks the adenosine receptors in your brain, preventing adenosine from carrying out its sedative effect.

 Over time, caffeine consumption may increase the number of adenosine receptors in the brain.
-This causes becoming tolerant to it’s effects.
+This causes us to become tolerant to it’s effects.
 And thus needing a higher daily intake.

 Up to four cups of coffee (400 mg) per day is thought to be safe for most healthy adults.
 Adolescents, however, should not have more than 100 mg a day.
 Which isn’t a lot if you consider that Red Bull contains about 80 mg and a can of Coke contains 34 mg.

 Furthermore, caffeine is argued to have a positive influence on the onset and progression of Parkinson’s disease.
 It could improve motor deficits as well as non-motor deficits (like memory and emotional functioning).
-Non-motor deficits do not improve with the current anti-Parkinson’s drugs.
+This is remarkable since non-motor deficits do not improve with the current anti-Parkinson’s drugs.

 Caffeine also has a positive effect on memory.
-It enhances memory consolidation, which is the storing of memories in our long-term memory.
+It can enhance memory consolidation, which is the storing of memories in our long-term memory.

-With so many positive as well as negative effects, researchers have simple not determined if caffeine is a blessing or a curse.
+With so many positive as well as negative effects, researchers have simply not determined if caffeine is a blessing or a curse.
 What do you think?